slowql/slowql/README.md

  - Fork, create a feature branch, and open a PR against main.
  - Every new detector or behavior change requires tests.
  - Keep commits small, focused, and ensure all CI checks pass.
 ## 🤝 Support & License

 For technical issues, please open an issue on GitHub.
-For security-sensitive disclosures, use the repository security policy.All rights reserved.
+For security-sensitive disclosures, use the repository security policy.

+License: Apache-2.0 — see LICENSE for details.

 **Copyright (c) 2025 El Mehdi Makroumi.**